Crispy Peach Cobbler In A Skillet

 This recipe is great when you can go to the market and get fresh peaches.
 If you can’t find fresh peaches at the store, you could substitute a can of peaches (use about half the juice from canned peaches)

 You can serve dinner and have the cobbler cooking in the oven while you are eating.
 A great dish we like to eat warm (or warmed up).
+Don’t have cast iron?
+You can make cobbler in a baking pan.

 5-6 fresh peaches – peeled, pitted and sliced into wedges